wuxxin/infra-shared/README.md

 - Automation: **Homeassistant** OS - Linux based home automation Control Bridge (Zigbee,BT,Wifi)
 - IOT: **Esphome** - yaml configured **Sensor/Actor** for ESP32 **Devices** on **Arduino** or **ESP-IDF** framework

-#### Implementation
+#### Features

+Fedora CoreOS - setup, installation and reconfiguration of CoreOS, with Jinja templated butane files

+- `coreos-update-config*` - reconfigure fedora CoreOS based on butane2salt.jinja translation
+- `butane2salt.jinja` - template that parses a butane spec into a saltstack salt spec for config update

-- Single Container: `podman-systemd.unit` - run systemd container units using podman-quadlet
+- Single Container: `podman-systemd.unit`
+    - `containers*` - run systemd container units using podman-quadlet
-- Compose Container: `compose.yml` - run multi-container applications defined using a compose file
+- Compose Container: `compose.yml`
+    - `compose*` - run multi-container applications defined using a compose file
-- nSpawn OS-Container: `systemd-nspawn` - run an linux OS (build by mkosi) in a light-weight container
+- nSpawn OS-Container: `systemd-nspawn`
+    - `nspawn*` - run an linux OS (build by mkosi) in a light-weight container

 ---

 - `authority.py` - TLS Certificate-Authority, functions for TLS Certificates and SSH-Provision
 - `tools.py` - SSH copy/deploy/execute functions, Jinja Templating, local and remote Salt-Call
 - `build.py` - build Embedded-OS Images and IOT Images, eg. OpenWRT
-- `fcos/` - setup, installation and reconfiguration of Fedora CoreOS, with Jinja templated butane files
-    - `base.bu - basic coreos configuration
-    - `butane2salt.jinja` - template that parses a butane spec into a saltstack salt spec for config update
-    - `coreos-update-config*` - reconfigure fedora CoreOS based on butane2salt.jinja translation
-    - `containers*` - configuration to run podman-systemd units
-    - `compose*` - configuration to run compose units
-    - `nspawn*` - configuration to run systemd nspawn container units
 - `serve_once.py` - serve a HTTPS path once, use STDIN for config and payload, STDOUT for request_body
 - `port_forward.py` - request a port forwarding so that serve-port is reachable on public-port
 - `from_git.sh` - clone and update from a git repository with ssh, gpg keys and known_hosts from STDIN